Does self-care feel like a luxury you can’t afford? Looking for cheap and easy self-care ideas?

 Grab a snack and a glass of wine, cozy up on the couch and indulge in your favorite movie or TV show.

-Put on your favorite tunes, jam in the kitchen, and bake for fun.
+Put on your favorite playlist, find an easy recipe online, and bake for yourself!

-Grad your ingredients and make YOUR favorite type of cookies while you’re at it.
+Grab your ingredients and make YOUR favorite type of cookies, cake, or baked goods while you’re at it.

 #6.
 Rejuvenate Your Skin With A Sheet Mask